MU-Data-Science/KGSAR/README.md

 If you wish to create your own Docker image, please follow the following:

 Assuming you have cloned the directory and are inside the Search-Engine folder, create two folders for Images and Turtle files (outside the Root directory).
-Replace or add the turtle files and the images to their respective folders and run the following command from inside the current Search-Engine folder:
+Replace or add the turtle files and the images to their respective folders, updates the path in Lines 23 and 24 (/subTurtles -> your turtles directory name) in the Dockerfile and run the following command from inside the current Search-Engine folder:

 ```
     $ docker build -t name_of_image .